BMD brings construction to the court with Melbourne Vixens

 BMD General Manager VIC/SA/TAS Ivan Fratric said the partnership reflects a shared commitment to creating better opportunities for women and improving visibility and representation.

-“The construction industry has changed significantly, and today there are now more ways opportunities than ever for people from all backgrounds to build a meaningful and rewarding career in our sector,” Ivan said.
+“The construction industry has changed significantly, and now there are more ways than ever for people from all backgrounds to build a meaningful and rewarding career in our sector,” Ivan said.

-“Major infrastructure projects rely on a wide range of skills and expertise, from engineers and site teams through to safety, environment, sustainability, procurement, finance, communications and project support.
+“Major infrastructure projects rely on a wide range of roles and expertise, from engineers and site teams through to safety, environment, sustainability, procurement, finance, communications and project support.

 “If we want to attract the next generation to our industry, we need to show them the full picture of what a construction career can be.”